JohnDanz/augur-core-changes/README.md

 )

 data resolved[<branch>][<forkPeriod>]

+data controller
 ```

 The roundTwo array now contains a new value, `disputedOverEthics`.   `disputedOverEthics` is a boolean indicating if the `event` was disputed over it's ethicality.
+This contract, like most contracts, has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### backstops method changes, additions, and removals:
 ```